-The following letter -- "Boycott collaboration with police" -- was sent to the Notices of the American Mathematical Society on 15 June 2020 and will appear in the October 2020 issue.
+The following letter -- "Boycott collaboration with police" -- was sent to the Notices of the American Mathematical Society on 15 June 2020 and has now been published here.

-Here is the list of signatories as of 22 June 2020.
+Here is the list of signatories (pdf) as of 28 September 2020.

 Media coverage of the letter: